hjiang00/CS263-Python-Comparison/Week 7/README.md

 	3. Use psutil to test the Elapsed time, memory usage, CPU time, CPU_load.
 	4. Use memory_profile to test memory.
 	5. Use cProfile to get time.
-	6. Start with Cpython, pypy, Jpython and other.
+	6. Start with Cpython, pypy, and then the Jpython and other.